Yoga Retreat with Lumiere Zen Garden Yoga in the Sierra de Córdoba

 It isn’t the biggest and it isn’t the most impressive Roman temple you can see and it certainly isn’t Córdoba’s biggest touristic pull to the city but it is attractive and lends a touch of history and grandeur to an otherwise generic (but lovely- one of my favourites!) street.

-Continue reading “The Roman Temple of Córdoba: Some Brief Facts”
+Continue reading “Visting Córdoba’s Roman Temple: Some Brief Facts”